t2wain/Electrical-Math/src/EEMathLib/LoadFlow/README.md

 - S = P + jQ
 - P + jQ = V * (V * Y).conjugate()

-Therfore, these two equations below are the basis of the load flow analysis
+Therefore, these two equations below are the basis of the load flow analysis

 - P = f(V,Y) * cos(A)
 - Q = f(V,Y) * sin(A)